ut-code/rplace/README.md

 this is only intended to be run on Linux. do NOT clone this in Windows, or it will probably not work.

+CORS somehow doesn't work on VS Code WSL Terminal. (???) use command prompt to connect to WSL.

 ## how to setup

 ```shell